-We are currently sourcing written and visual content for our online platform; we will begin sourcing for our annual magazine in week six of semester two.
+We are currently sourcing written and visual content for our online platform; we will begin sourcing for our annual magazine later on in the semester.

 All ANU students, staff members and alumni who are women-identifying, femme-aligned, non-binary and genderqueer* are invited to contribute and get involved with Bossy.